ArchipelagoMW/Archipelago/worlds/saving_princess/docs/setup_en.md

 ### Manual Linux Installation

+*These instructions have only been tested on Ubuntu.*

 The game does run mostly well through Wine, so it is possible to play on Linux, although there are some minor sprite displacement and sound issues from time to time.

 You can follow the instructions for Windows with very few changes:

-* Using the p7zip package to decompress the file.
+* Using the `p7zip-full` package to decompress the file.
 ```
 7z e 'Saving Princess.exe'
 ```
-* And the bsdiff package for patching.
+* And the `bsdiff` package for patching.
 ```
 bspatch original_data.win data.win saving_princess_basepatch.bsdiff4
 ```